Shih Ho / Biting ThroughThunder and Lightning

 SecondSix

-Bites through tender meat, so that his nose disappears.
+Bites through tender meat, So that his nose disappears.
 No blame.

 Small Image